csg-tokyo/bytespresso/src/test/npbench3cg/Readme.md

 the library encapsulate data distribution and inter-node communication, the size of the main program `CG.java` is less than half of the original size in Fortran.

+The program is divided into two parts.
+The first part is for preparation.
+It constructs matrix and vector objects in Java.
+The latter part is offloaded to MPI with those Java objects together.
+During runtime, it is dynamically translated into a C program using MPI, compiled, and executed.
+The most part of the benchmark program is included in the latter part.
+This two-stage execution enables execution performance comparable to the original Fortran program's.

 The program first constructs several vectors and a matrix:

     // CG(char, int)